Today, I received a direct mail piece from REI – and boy did they deliver. As a marketer, I nearly wept!

 The first article is about José Gonzales, and the community-driven things he’s doing to connect with people on the Bay Area Ridge Trail.
 This is just a portion of the full blog post at approximately 250 words – super easy to absorb.
 What’s critical is the invitation to:

 There are seven such invitations to visit their blog or website contained within this piece.
 All of which are subtly placed and gentle in expression.
 They’ve used beautiful visuals and layout to inspire the reader to make an online journey.
 You’ll also notice, you’re five pages deep and they haven’t added their logo (other than the cover).
 The products featured are either customized to promote the story or the brands are barely visible.
 So it actually FEELS like real, honest content – and it is.
-Each of the three articles document wonderful people, doing extraordinary things for others – all of which supports the REI brand proposition [learn about our branding services].
+Each of the three articles document wonderful people, doing extraordinary things for others – all of which supports the REI brand proposition.
 Here’s a photo of the Gonzales story:

 Now, REI is ready to introduce the reader to a carefully chosen set of products, flanked by images that tie the Bay Area Ridge Trail to the product – moving the appropriate gear into the shot with models in realistic, active scenes.